Back arrow

 Bleeding after taking abortion pills: What you need to know

 Here’s what you need to know about what bleeding can look like after taking abortion pills, what’s considered typical (and not), and when it’s time to reach out for help.
+For guidance on cramping, see our article on abortion pain and relief.

 Hey Jane provides safe, affordable, and discreet abortion pills by mail for pregnancies up to 10 weeks.
-Your treatment includes a step-by-step guide on what to expect, plus support from our care team via secure chat or our 24/7 urgent phone line.
+Your treatment includes a step-by-step guide on what to expect, plus support from our care team via secure chat or our 24/7 nursing phone line.
 We’re here for you—before, during, and after treatment.
 See if you’re eligible here.

 How mifepristone and misoprostol work